seankross/bookdown-start/docs/04-Evaluation.md

 <img src="04-Evaluation_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-Note that at a given value of the sd, the lowest score is achieved at $\mu = y$ as shown for each of the blue lines where the minmum value of the score across each blue line is at the red line.
-This behavior make sense because the CRPS is a score that reward accuracy and precision.
+Note that at a given value of the sd, the lowest score is achieved at $\mu = y$ as shown for each of the blue lines where the minimum value of the score across each blue line is at the red line.
+This behavior makes sense because the CRPS is a score that rewards accuracy and precision.
 Thus, for any given level of precision (represented by the standard deviation), CRPS is optimized by producing the most accurate prediction of the distribution's location.

 ```r